gbrlpzz/forest-cover-change/docs/methodology.typ

 Landsat 8/9 OLI spectral bands are natively compatible with Landsat 5/7 TM/ETM+ for vegetation analysis when using USGS Collection 2 Level-2 Surface Reflectance data. *Crawford et al. (2023)* demonstrate that the geometric and radiometric improvements in Collection 2 significantly reduce the need for post-hoc OLS harmonization (e.g., Roy et al., 2016) for general monitoring applications.

 *Design Decision:* This methodology relies directly on USGS Collection 2 Level-2 inter-calibration.
-We acknowledge minor spectral response differences between sensors (OLI vs TM/ETM+) as a known uncertainty, but prioritize the preservation of original radiometric data over the introduction of potential transformation artifacts.
+Minor spectral response differences between sensors (OLI vs TM/ETM+) are acknowledged as a known uncertainty, but the preservation of original radiometric data is prioritized over the introduction of potential transformation artifacts.

 *Processing Protocol:*
 - *Landsat 5 & 7*: Bands B3 (Red) and B4 (NIR).